-Professional sport athletes connected with the use of performance enhancing drugs (PEDs) have had their reputations and careers tarnished.
+Professional sports athletes connected with the use of performance-enhancing drugs (PEDs) have had their reputations and careers tarnished.
 They cheated their sport according to the regulatory bodies that establish the rules and testing for banned substances.
 However, they’ve also smashed records and have achieved what was thought unachievable in the world of sports.

 By using substances that allowed them to recover faster, build muscle, and increase their athletic performance they created an unfair advantage against their competitors.
 This has been heavily criticized in the world of sports, but can we give this same advantage to our tactical athletes?

 The situations that tactical athletes work in are exceptionally dangerous.
 They need the unfair advantage over their adversaries in order to do their job and to stay alive.